sbs20/syncotron/Readme.md

    https://github.com/mono/mono/commit/94f551d4

 Although it was fixed a while ago, the fix hasn't got as far as the debian package on RPi.
 At least, that's my working theory.
-Although it's annoying, syncrotron keeps track of what it has and hasn't done yet, so you can just re-run it with the same parameters.
+Although it's annoying, syncotron keeps track of what it has and hasn't done yet, so you can just re-run it with the same parameters.